-AMPA was inaugerated in an Exposition in an important art gallery in Mexico City, the 'Ghandi'.
+AMPA was inaugurated in an Exposition in an important art gallery in Mexico City, the 'Gandhi'.

 Check Out Some of the first Space Paintings by Gerardo Amor!

-In 1989, Ruben Sadot died and some of those painters migrated to Puerto Vallarta and formed the Mexian school of aeropintura, the realization of AMPA, there.
+In 1989, Ruben Sadot died and some of those painters migrated to Puerto Vallarta and formed the Mexican school of aeropintura, the realization of AMPA, there.

 This school has planned to organize it's members and founders some collective expositions where people can become acquainted with the new advances in expression in this technique which opens worlds to us.